hbokh/awesome-saltstack/README.md

 - [Getting started with SaltStack by example: Automatically Installing nginx](http://bencane.com/2013/09/03/getting-started-with-saltstack-by-example-automatically-installing-nginx/) - A good getting started guide for both Salt master and minions.
 - [SaltStack: Manage entries in unmanaged files with File Blockreplace](https://makina-corpus.com/blog/metier/2014/saltstack-manage-entries-in-unmanaged-files-with-file-blockreplace) - How to use the SaltStack's core `file.blockreplace`.
 - [Docker Swarm 1.12 Cluster Orchestration with SaltStack](http://btmiller.com/2016/11/27/docker-swarm-1.12-cluster-orchestration-with-saltstack.html) - Let’s see how we can automate the spin-up of a cluster using SaltStack.
-- [SaltStack - Review and how it fares against Ansible and Puppet](https://www.amon.cx/blog/saltstack-review/) - As seen from the Salt perspective.
 - [SaltStack: Keeping Salt Pillar data encrypted using GPG](http://fabianlee.org/2016/10/18/saltstack-keeping-salt-pillar-data-encrypted-using-gpg/) - On secure encryption/decryption of pillar data.
 - [Secure Pillar in SaltStack with GPG](https://gijs.io/2017/02/28/secure-pillar-data-in-saltstack-with-gpg/) - Encrypting your pillar data can be done with GPG.
 - [Network-Automation with Salt, NAPALM and Kubernetes](http://blog.simonmetzger.de/2018/02/salt-napalm-k8s-network-automation/) - How to manage legacy devices that are not able to install software natively on themselves.